Content of this article:

 The Risk of Continue using of Windows 7

-According to the Microsoft website, it has stopped providing free technical assistance and software updates, bug fixes for Windows 7 on January 14, 2020, and it’s highly recommended that upgrade Windows 7 to Windows 10 to get safety protection.
-Otherwise, you probably encounter other threats like cyber-attack, viruses, etc.
+According to the Microsoft website, it stopped providing free technical assistance and software updates, and bug fixes for Windows 7 on January 14, 2020, and it’s highly recommended that upgrade Windows 7 to Windows 10 to get safety protection.
+Of course, you can continue using Windows 7, but your computer will be at risk.